 Yes!
 You cannot appreciate Thailand and get a true feel for the country without visiting Bangkok.
 It is dynamic and busy and chaotic, but it is a must-visit.

-The city boasts an array of iconic landmarks, ornate temples and exciting night markets that capture the essence of Thailand and provide a glimpse into the country’s heritage and way of life.
+The city is filled with iconic landmarks, ornate temples and exciting night markets that are the essence of what Thailand is known for.

 Plan to spend at least 3 to 4 days in Bangkok to get a taste of the city before moving on to the other regions of Thailand.
 After exploring Bangkok, fly or take the overnight sleeper train to Chiang Mai, Phuket, or Krabi to experience other parts of Thailand.